Christophercrane/chris-crane/README.md

 <details>

   <summary markdown="span">Multiskill: Connect one Watson Assistant skill to many.</summary>
 This project focuses on connecting one skill to many via cloud functions.
-In includes all of the code and skill necessary.
+It includes all of the code and the skill necessary.

 -[Complete Repo](https://github.com/Christophercrane/Multiskill)
 -[Demo site with live working Multiskill Assistant](https://christophercrane.github.io/Multiskill/)